-Balliol Lower School
+Balliol Primary School

 At Balliol we believe in an aspirational curriculum, which offers all children memorable experiences within an exciting, challenging and creative environment alongside effective teaching of key skills for life and learning.

 The school has an open door policy and staff are happy to discuss any issues relating to individual children through direct contact with the class teacher or through a formal appointment which can be made through the school office.